 .Renviron files have equivalents that apply server wide.

-Renviron.site (no leading dot) files are managed by admins on RStudio Server and are specific to a particular version of R. The most common settings for these files involve access to package repositories.
+Renviron.site (no leading dot) files are managed by admins on RStudio Workbench or RStudio Server, and are specific to a particular version of R. The most common settings for these files involve access to package repositories.
 For example, using the shared-baseline package management strategy is generally done from an

 Users can override settings in these files with their individual